lynyrds/ansible_couchbase_modules/README.md

 ### Notes
 * The list of all nodes is needed to reliably detect the cluster's orchestrator
-* Tasks to init, rebalance, bucket create, auto failover setting, audit setting, user create/delete, ldap setting should be set to run once (`run_once: True`)
+* Tasks to init, rebalance, bucket create, auto failover setting, audit setting, user create/delete, ldap settingi, restrict tls and disable UI over http should be set to run once (`run_once: True`)
-* Check mode is not supported for enabling LDAP, setting autofailover and audit
+* Check mode is not supported for enabling LDAP, setting autofailover and audit, TLS restriction, disable UI over http
 * RBAC user create is checked for everything but password.
 That means, create_user: True is going to be executed every time.
 * For more details on RBAC please refer to the official Couchbase documentation: https://developer.couchbase.com/documentation/server/5.0/security/security-authorization.html